mantidproject/mantid/docs/source/algorithms/ReflectometryILLPreprocess-v1.rst

 #. loads data from disk
 #. merges the numors
-#. determines the peak position and moves the detector correspondingly
+#. determines the peak position
+#. moves the detector
 #. normalizes to a (water) reference (optional)
 #. normalizes to slit sizes (optional)
 #. normalizes to experiment time or monitor counts (optional)